-Other bodies recognised or established under a Treaty settlements Act
+Other bodies recognised or established under a Treaty settlement Act

-- 39. A Treaty settlement entity is also defined for the purposes of the FTCA as including a board, trust, committee, authority, or other body, recognised in or established under a Treaty settlement Act. - 40.
-No such entities established by any of the above Treaty Claims Settlement Acts are relevant to the proposed project. - 41.
+- 44. A Treaty settlement entity is also defined for the purposes of the FTCA as including a board, trust, committee, authority, or other body, recognised in or established under a Treaty settlement Act. - 45.
+No such entity established by the claims settlement Acts noted above is relevant to the proposed project. - 46.
 We note the Tūpuna Maunga o Tāmaki Makaurau Authority (Maunga Authority) was established under the Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Act 2014 as a statutory co-governance authority which oversees the administration and management of 13 of the 14 Tāmaki maunga vested in the Tūpuna Taonga o Tāmaki Makaurau Trust.
-We do not consider the project likely to directly affect any of the Tūpuna Maunga and have not identified the Maunga Authority as a relevant Treaty settlement entity for the project.
+We have identified the Maunga Authority as a relevant Treaty settlement entity for the project, given the location of the project site.

-Relevant principles and provisions of the Treaty settlements
+Relevant principles and provisions of the Treaty settlements for:

-Ngāti Whātua Ōrākei, Te Kawerau ā Maki, Ngāi Tai ki Tāmaki, Ngāti Tamaoho, Te Patukirikiri, Ngāti Paoa, and Te Ākitai Waiohua Treaty settlements
+Ngāti Whātua Ōrakei, Te Kawerau ā Maki, Ngāi Tai ki Tāmaki, Ngāti Tamaoho, Te Patukirikiri, Ngāti Paoa and Te Ākitai Waiohua